attilaeross/learning/HTML5 basics/Tables.md

 An alternative to using the scope attribute is to use id and headers attributes to create associations between headers and cells.
 The way they are used is as follows:

-You add a unique id to each <th> element.
+You add a unique id to each `html<th> `element.
-You add a headers attribute to each <td> element.
-Each headers attribute has to contain a list of the ids of all the <th> elements that act as a header for that cell, separated by spaces.
+You add a headers attribute to each `html<td>` element.
+Each headers attribute has to contain a list of the ids of all the `html<th>` elements that act as a header for that cell, separated by spaces.

 ```html
 <thead>